Community Engagement

 Statistically Valid Community Surveys

 What do Golden Valley residents think of their city and the services their tax dollars buy?
 To keep track over the years, the City Council commissioned the Morris Leatherman Company (formerly Decision Resources, Ltd) to conduct community surveys in 1995, 1999, 2001, 2006, 2013, and 2016.
+A 2023 survey sought resident input related to a proposed sales tax referendum.
 Each time, professional interviewers polled 400 residents by telephone on a variety of community issues.

 These statistically valid random sample surveys yield results applicable to the entire spectrum of Golden Valley residents within plus or minus five percentage points in 95 out of 100 cases, according to Morris Leatherman.
 Morris Leatherman's clients include more than 30 other cities in the seven-county Twin Cities metro area, including Plymouth, Maple Grove, Edina, Eden Prairie, St Louis Park, Crystal, New Hope, Bloomington, Minnetonka, Burnsville, Richfield, Woodbury, and Eagan, to name a few.
 The group also does work for school districts and corporations.